 3.5.1 Ensuring that all gloves purchased comply with British Standards, C.E.
-Marks until 2023 and UKCA mark thereafter (MDR 2019) and Department of Health specification to reduce the possibility of cross infection and ensure adequate protection against blood borne viruses.
+Marks or UKCA mark (MDR 2019) and Department of Health specification to reduce the possibility of cross infection and ensure adequate protection against blood borne viruses.